MitchHynes/hello-world/README.md

 # hello-world
 Hello world!
-I'm new to coding and github and am super excited to gain experience and learn new things
+My name is Mitchell.
+I'm new to github and am super excited to learn about it!
+I first started learning to program python in September 2018, but I am now interested in becoming a more active learner in programming.
+I'm especially interested in how programming and mathematical modelling are related.